Common Terms in Vehicle and Fleet Management

 Adapted from WHO

 It is recommended to calculate the consumption after each refill.
-To make the calculation for a consumption in litter per 100 Km:
+To make the calculation for a consumption in litre per 100 Km:

 2. Distance at the last fill-up minus the distance at the previous fill-up: